 Describe the responsibilities of the major parties.

-Describe the regulations generic communications.
+Describe the regulations that should be considered when preparing a generic communications (e.g., 10 CFR 50.109 “Backfitting”).

 TASKS:

 Review the references to understand the principles discussed in the evaluation criteria.

 Identify with the supervisor and review a selection of recent Bulletins, Generic Letters, Information Notices, and Regulatory Issue Summaries.
 As much as possible, topics should be pertinent to your position.